HelsinkiHacklab/reactor/README.md

 Uses physical consoles with buttons and gauges for input and output and a linux computer running various pieces of interfacing and simulation software.

-Design and plans in etherpad here: http://kirjoitusalusta.fi/hacklab-reactor
+Design and plans backups from etherpad here: http://helsinkihacklab.github.io/kirjoitusalusta_backups/hacklab-reactor.html

 A phone-cam video of the first console & reactor lid in action: http://www.youtube.com/watch?v=7-S2qzXuEK0